ophwug/docs/README.md

 **Vendors**:

 * comma.ai: https://comma.ai/shop/comma-device-screen
+  * They sell with a front case for the C3X.
+C3 with front case has long been out of stock.
 * Mr. One: https://oneclone.net/product/kidney-beans-organic/
 * Konik.ai: https://konik.ai/shop/a1-amoled-screen/
 * Find/use any panel that is for the "Huawei Mate 10 Pro".
 Quality will vary.